return42/sphkerneldoc/doc/linux_src_doc/net/ipv4/inet_timewait_sock_c.rst

 unhash a timewait socket from bind hash, if hashed. bind hash lock must be held by caller.
-Returns 1 if caller should call :c:func:`inet_twsk_put` after lock release.
+Returns 1 if caller should call \ :c:func:`inet_twsk_put`\  after lock release.

+..
+This file was automatic generated / don't edit.